 (i) Support of the interests of Glyndwr University or of a particular part of the University’s activities;

 (ii) Promotion of the academic purposes of the University;

 (iii) Fostering of links between the University and other Institutions regionally, nationally and internationally;

 (iv) Contributed significantly to the local or the wider community or to a specific field, for example, music and the arts, science, business.

-The call for nominations is made annually for consideration by the Nominations Committee of the Board of Governors.
+The call for nominations is made annually for consideration by the Nominations and Governance Committee of the Board of Governors.

 Nominate an honorary fellow

 If you would like to nominate someone to receive an Honorary Fellowship from Glyndŵr University, please check the eligibility criteria above and click here to download a nomination form (doc format) Completed nomination forms should be sent to the Clerk to the Board of Governors, PP1, Glyndŵr University, Plas Coch, Mold Road, Wrexham.
-LL11 2AW.
+LL11 2AW or to firstname.lastname@example.org.
 Nominations will be treated in the strictest confidence.